COVID-19 pandemic in Ukraine

 The virus was confirmed to have spread to Ukraine when the country's first case was confirmed to be hospitalized in Chernivtsi Oblast on 3 March 2020, a man who had travelled from Italy to Romania by plane and then arrived in Ukraine by car.
 An emergency was declared on 20 March 2020 in Kyiv Oblast, Chernivtsi Oblast, Zhytomyr Oblast, Dnipropetrovsk Oblast, Ivano-Frankivsk Oblast, and the city of Kyiv.
 New infections and deaths started to break records by late October 2021.
 By then, a total of 2.8 million coronavirus cases and 64,936 COVID-19 related deaths had occurred in Ukraine.

 Ukraine's ongoing vaccination program started on 24 February 2021 and from that day to 12 September 2021, 10,710,944 vaccinations were given in Ukraine (meaning 18% of the adult population of Ukraine had been vaccinated against COVID-19).
 About 44% of those vaccinated had been fully vaccinated.
 In an August 2021 poll 56% of Ukrainians did not plan to be vaccinated.
 Demand for vaccinations multiplied sharply by late October 2021.
 On 7 January 2022 the Ministry of Health announced that 44.9% of the adult population had undergone a full course of vaccination.

 Statistics for the Russian-held Autonomous Republic of Crimea and city of Sevastopol, and for the unrecognized Donetsk People's Republic and Luhansk People's Republic in eastern Ukraine, are not reported by Ukraine's state agencies, and are not included in the country's totals.

-Since the start of the 2022 Russian invasion of Ukraine, the Ukrainian Ministry of Healthcare has made no further press releases related to COVID-19, and the latest counts were for 23 February.
+Since the start of the Russian invasion of Ukraine, the Ukrainian Ministry of Healthcare has made no further press releases related to COVID-19, and the latest counts were for 23 February 2022.
 As a result, daily counts are displayed in various diagrams as zero.
-In late May 2022, Chief State Sanitary Doctor Ihor Kuzin stated that since the beginning of the conflict, more than 750 studies had been conducted and that COVID-19 outbreaks were not expected in Ukraine in the near future.
+In late May 2022, Chief State Sanitary Doctor Ihor Kuzin stated that since the beginning of the invasion, more than 750 studies had been conducted and that COVID-19 outbreaks were not expected in Ukraine in the near future.
+On 1 July 2023, the Ministry downgraded the disease's alert levels to that of regular respiratory diseases and lifted all emergency measures relating to it.